 - bad: No use of

 oroperators are not used or understood.
-As a result, the use of conditional statements is very shaky and might work more by accident than by purpose.
+As a result, the use of conditional statements are very shaky and might work more by accident than by intent.

 - good: Conditional statements are mostly sensible.
 Proper use of